coders4climatestrike/website/_src/posts/2020-05-16-a-community-that-converts-cars-to-electric.md

     Title: A community that converts cars to electric
     Date: 2020-05-16T11:13:20
-    Tags: DRAFT, electric cars, community, car conversions
+    Tags: electric cars, community, car conversions
+    Authors: Andrea Magnorsky

 Do you dream of converting a combustion car into electric?
 It doesn't have to be a dream.
 We talk to Kevin Sharpe of [New Electric Ireland](https://twitter.com/NewElectricIRL)

 <!-- more -->

 ### Tell me a little bit about your company